 “‘It’s great, I can make calls from my desk and don’t have to leave the office to talk to customers,’ is a comment I didn’t stop hearing after the interim solution was installed,” says Jonathan Batty, IT Site Administrator, DAF Trucks UK Ltd. “The installation has also had a positive impact on our training facilities; many courses feature online Q&As and a strong 4G signal means attendees can respond without logging on to our wi-fi network, giving them more choice.”

 The final installation is based on the Cel-Fi QUATRA, an active DAS hybrid designed to address the challenge of poor voice quality, dropped calls and dead zones in enterprise buildings.
 Coverage units have been discretely mounted above the ceiling tiles over two levels to provide full coverage for DAF’s chosen MNOs.
 The external antennas are located on the roof and are directly connected to the Network Units via coax cabling infrastructure.
-The installation also comprises QuantumPath, a newly launched mobile service assurance and comparison tool developed by Spry Fox Networks.
+The installation also comprises QuantumPath, an innovative mobile service assurance and comparison solution developed by Spry Fox Networks.

 • Intuitive configuration and cloud-based management